 - Complete all enrollment documents including the application and enrollment agreement along with the College disclosure forms as applicable.
 Applicants under the age of 18 are required to obtain a parent or legal guardian signature on the enrollment agreement and other enrollment documents. - Provide proof of high school diploma or a General Educational Development diploma (GED), or its equivalent as determined by the College.
 An example of an equivalent is an earned degree from an accredited postsecondary institution.
-Any international transcript or diploma must be evaluated for equivalency by a NACES approved transcript evaluation agency. - Complete both the Verbal and Quantitative sections of the Wonderlic Basic Skills Test while obtaining a score greater than 147 on the Verbal section. - Complete, under Program Specific Requirements, programmatic requirements as indicated below. - Provide proof of immunization (Tennessee ground campuses only)
+Any international transcript or diploma must be evaluated for equivalency by a NACES approved transcript evaluation agency. - Complete the Wonderlic SLE/SLE-Q and achieve the minimum required score for the program in which the applicant intends to enroll. - Complete, under Program Specific Requirements, programmatic requirements as indicated below. - Provide proof of immunization (Tennessee ground campuses only)